MimsySith/pairs-game/README.md

 waiting to see if this works.
 UPDATE: Yes it did.

--**Screen Freezing when using Sound Effects on Mobile Phone**: I think this is because Angular is quite a memory intensive framework, so when you add sound effects to everything else, it takes too long to process all the JavaScript and the screen momentarily freezes.
+- **Screen Freezing when using Sound Effects on Mobile Phone**: I think this is because Angular is quite a memory intensive framework, so when you add sound effects to everything else, it takes too long to process all the JavaScript and the screen momentarily freezes.
 This is solveable, I believe, by making the code more efficient.
 Something to look into.
 It is not a problem on computers or tablets - I have tested on all device types.

 ## Credits